 Progress in climate science relies on the quality and quantity of observations from a range of platforms: surface-based instrumental measurements, aircraft, radiosondes and other upper-atmospheric observations, satellite-based retrievals, ocean observations, and paleoclimatic records.
 An historical perspective to these types of observations is presented in Section 1.3.1.

-Observed large-scale climatic changes assessed in Chapter 2, attribution of these changes in Chapter 3, and regional observations of specific physical or biogeochemical processes presented in other Chapters, are supported by improvements in observational capacity since the AR5.
-Attribution assessments can be made at a higher likelihood level than AR5, due in part to the availability of longer observational datasets (Chapter 3).
-Updated assessments are made based on new and improved datasets, for example of global temperature change (Cross-Chapter Box 2.3 in Chapter 2) or regional climate information (Chapter 10, Section 10.2).
-Of particular relevance to the AR6 assessment are the ‘Essential Climate Variables’ (ECVs, Hollmann et al., 2013; Bojinski et al., 2014), and ‘Essential Ocean Variables’ (EOVs; Lindstrom et al., 2012), compiled by the Global Climate Observing System (GCOS; WMO, 2016), and the Global Ocean Observing System (GOOS), respectively.
-These variables include physical, chemical, and biological variables or groups of linked variables and underpin ‘headline indicators’ for climate monitoring (Trewin et al., 2021).
+Observed large-scale climatic changes assessed in Chapter 2, attribution of these changes in Chapter 3, and regional observations of specific physical or biogeochemical processes presented in other Chapters, are supported by improvements in observational capacity since AR5.
+Attribution assessments can be made at a higher likelihood level than in AR5, due in part to the availability of longer observational datasets (Chapter 3).
+Updated assessments are made based on new and improved datasets, for example of global temperature change (Cross-Chapter Box 2.3) or regional climate information (Section 10.2).
+Of particular relevance to the AR6 assessment are the Essential Climate Variables (ECVs; Hollmann et al., 2013; Bojinski et al., 2014), and Essential Ocean Variables (EOVs; Lindstrom et al., 2012), compiled by the Global Climate Observing System (GCOS; WMO, 2016), and the Global Ocean Observing System (GOOS), respectively.
+These variables include physical, chemical and biological variables or groups of linked variables, and underpin ‘headline indicators’ for climate monitoring (Trewin et al., 2021).

-We highlight below the key advances in observational capacity since the AR5, including major expansions of existing observational platforms as well as new and/or emerging observational platforms that play a key role in AR6.
+We highlight below the key advances in observational capacity since AR5, including major expansions of existing observational platforms as well as new and/or emerging observational platforms that play a key role in AR6.
 We then discuss potential near-term losses in key observational networks due to climate change or other adverse human-caused influence.

-Major expansions of observational capacity
+Major Expansions of Observational Capacity

-Atmosphere, land and hydrological cycle
+Atmosphere, Land and Hydrological Cycle

-Satellites provide observations of a large number of key atmospheric and land surface variables, ensuring sustained observations over wide areas.
-Since AR5, such observations have expanded to include satellite retrievals of atmospheric CO2 via the NASA Orbiting Carbon Observatory satellites (OCO-2 and OCO-3, Eldering et al., 2017), following on from similar efforts employing the Greenhouse Gases Observing Satellite (GOSAT, Yokota et al., 2009; Inoue et al., 2016).
-Improved knowledge of fluxes between the atmosphere and land surface results from combining remote sensing and in situ measurements (Rebmann et al., 2018).
+Satellites provide observations of a large number of key atmospheric and land-surface variables, ensuring sustained observations over wide areas.
+Since AR5, such observations have expanded to include satellite retrievals of atmospheric CO2 via the NASA Orbiting Carbon Observatory satellites (OCO-2 and OCO-3; Eldering et al., 2017), following on from similar efforts employing the Greenhouse Gases Observing Satellite (GOSat; Yokota et al., 2009; Inoue et al., 2016).
+Improved knowledge of fluxes between the atmosphere and land surface results from combining remote-sensing and in situ measurements (Rebmann et al., 2018).
 FLUXNET (https://fluxnet.org/) has been providing eddy covariance measurements of carbon, water, and energy fluxes between the land and the atmosphere, with some of the stations operating for over 20 years (Pastorello et al., 2017), while the Baseline Surface Radiation Network (BSRN) has been maintaining high-quality radiation observations since the 1990s (Ohmura et al., 1998; Driemel et al., 2018).

-Observations of the composition of the atmosphere have been further improved through expansions of existing surface observation networks (Bodeker et al., 2016; De Mazière et al., 2018) and through in situ measurements such as aircraft campaigns (Chapter 2, Section 2.2; Chapter 5, Section 5.2; Chapter 6, Section 6.2).
-Examples of expanded networks include Aerosols, Clouds, and Trace Gases Research InfraStructure (ACTRIS) (Pandolfi et al., 2018), which focuses on short-lived climate forcers, and the Integrated Carbon Observation System (ICOS), which allows scientists to study and monitor the global carbon cycle and greenhouse gas emissions (Colomb et al., 2018).
-Examples of recent aircraft observations include the Atmospheric Tomography Mission (ATom), which has flown repeatedly along the north-south axis of both the Pacific and Atlantic oceans, and the continuation of the In-service Aircraft for a Global Observing System (IAGOS) effort, which measures atmospheric composition from commercial aircraft (Petzold et al., 2015).
+Observations of the composition of the atmosphere have been further improved through expansions of existing surface observation networks (Bodeker et al., 2016; De Mazière et al., 2018) and through in situ measurements such as aircraft campaigns (Sections 2.2, 5.2 and Section 6.2).
+Examples of expanded networks include the Aerosols, Clouds and Trace Gases Research Infrastructure (ACTRIS; Pandolfi et al., 2018), which focuses on short-lived climate forcers, and the Integrated Carbon Observation System (ICOS), which allows scientists to study and monitor the global carbon cycle and GHG emissions (Colomb et al., 2018).
+Examples of recent aircraft observations include the Atmospheric Tomography Mission (ATom), which has flown repeatedly along the north–south axis of both the Pacific and Atlantic oceans, and the continuation of the In-service Aircraft for a Global Observing System (IAGOS) effort, which measures atmospheric composition from commercial aircraft (Petzold et al., 2015).